 At least one in three teens get a license at or after age 18 and, thus, do so without the protective benefits of GDL, beyond basic learner requirements (New Jersey is the exception).
 In two very different studies – one an analysis of New Jersey's administrative licensing database led by Dr. Curry, the other an examination of a nationally representative survey of teens led by Brian Tefft, PhD of the AAA Foundation for Traffic Safety -- researchers found similar and stark differences in socioeconomic status.

 Disparities in Licensing

-While virtually all 18- to 20-year-old New Jersey residents in the state's highest income areas are licensed by age 21, more than one in three residents in the lowest income areas are not licensed by that age.
+While virtually all 18- to 20-year-old NJ residents in the state's highest income areas are licensed by age 21, more than one in three residents in the lowest income areas are not licensed by that age.
 Forty percent of all New Jersey residents – and half of those eventually licensed by age 21 – obtain a license in the first month they are eligible, but this looks very different for income by zip code:

-Delaying Licensure is a Steady Trend
+Later Licensure is a Steady Trend

 The NJ study found similar rates of licensure between 2006 and 2011.
 Fewer than one in four teens cite reasons related to special driving requirements for young new drivers in their decision to get licensed later.
 Although patterns differ by state, later licensing has increased nationally in recent years, most likely as a result of the recent economic recession.
 Teens cite not having a car, the cost of gas, and the cost of maintaining a vehicle as primary reasons for waiting to get licensed.
 Recent studies have found a strong link between socioeconomic status and licensing age.
 Collectively, these findings have raised concern that teens in lower-income households may be missing the protective benefits of GDL.